mvolkmann/blog/src/swift.md

 A class can have:

-- one or more initializers (named `init`)
+- one or more initializers (named `init`) that play the role of constructors in other languages
-- class-level properties declared with `static`
+- class-level (or "type") properties declared with `static`
-- class-level methods declared with `static`
+- class-level (or "type") methods declared with `static`
 - instance-level properties
 - instance-level methods
 - a superclass

-Why don't classes get a default memberwise initializer like structs?
+Classes, unlike structs, are not provided with a default memberwise initializer.
+It's not clear why this difference exists.

 Definitions of `class` methods that modify properties of the receiver cannot begin with `mutating` keyword.